shrikantbadwaik/sub-voyager-devvit/README.md

 > Discover hidden gems, unlock micro-expeditions, and explore your city like never before.

-**SubVoyager** is an interactive, community-driven map experience built on Reddit's developer platform.
+**SubVoyager** is an interactive, community-driven expedition discovery platform built on Reddit's developer platform.
 Users discover and share "micro-expeditions" — hidden gems, photo spots, local food hunts, cultural rituals, and off-beat walking routes in their city or region.

 ## ✨ Features

 ### MVP (Current)

-- 🗺️ **Interactive Map View** - Explore expeditions on an interactive Leaflet map
-- 📋 **List View** - Browse expeditions in a card-based grid layout
+- 📋 **Expedition List View** - Browse expeditions in a beautiful card-based grid layout
 - ➕ **Create Expeditions** - Share your discoveries with photos, locations, and descriptions
 - 🔓 **Unlock System** - Add expeditions to your personal adventure list
 - ✅ **Complete Expeditions** - Mark expeditions as completed with proof photos and notes